raelo24/Terraform-AWS-IAM/README.md

 # Introduction #
 This is a sample kickstart project for configuring IAM infrastructure on AWS.
 It designed such that adding more instances of the created resources is a parameter setting.
-It also makes easy the reuse of already defined policies rather than having them always as inline configuration.
+It also makes easy the reuse of already defined policies rather than having them always as inline configurations.

 ## Usage ##
-The following IAM services are set up

 The config.tf serves as the file to set most account-specific details for the cloud.
 The values therein are referenced as
 ```
 local.xxxx